wtchen/datatools-ui/docs/user/otp-deployment.md

 6. Create a new security group, or use an existing one that supports HTTP, HTTPS, SSH.
 (Leave other params as is).
 Click Next.
 7. Create a new target group (pick a name).
 Click Next.
 8. Do not register any targets.
 Click Finish to return to the Load Balancer view.
-9. Click on th row for your new load balancer.
+9. Click on the row corresponding to your new load balancer.
 10. Under the Listeners tab, there should be two listeners.
 If not, add the HTTPS listener.
 11. Open the load balancer properties, and, under the Description tab, copy the load balancer's DNS name (e.g. **ibi-dev-otp-1234567890.us-east-1.elb.amazonaws.com**).